hernandezharries08/exercise-php/README.md

 - **Chrome API**: Uses `getDisplayMedia()` for screen sharing
 - **Real-time**: Live screen sharing with start/stop controls
 - **Security**: Proper error handling and stream management
+- **Limitations**: No available TURN server so does not work remotely

 ## Database Schema